Low Red Blood Cell Count (Anemia)

 • Shortness of breath or difficulty breathing.

-• Palpitations or rapid heartbeat.
+• Palpitations (fast, fluttering, or pounding heartbeat).

 • Pale skin.